charliezye/charlie-vault/Work/Job Search/B&D Job.md

 - How does your pipeline/architecture look right now?
 	- Django Model View Template (MVT)
 - What's the backend built in?
-	- Java and Node.js are generally faster than Python
-		- During compilation are generally faster due to not dynamic typing
-		- Up to 10x faster
-	- Java has much faster performance
-		- 10x+ less CPU seconds for Java/Node.js vs. Python
-		- On Amazon servers, EC2 pricing is based around compute capacity so this would save a lot of money
-	- These play a big role in scalability as codebase grows
 - Is the goal microservices?
 API pipelines?
 	- Is there any machine learning you plan to/are already involving?